leomfelicissimo/biblionify/README.md

 - Developed in GO
 - Using VIPER to load configs
 - Funcs to index data on ElasticSearch
+- Funcs to index data on Firestore
+- Funcs to index data on MongoDB

 ## Author ##
 Leonardo Felicissimo